Holding Online Elections Using Choice Voting Software

 They cannot be suspended as the process for suspensions only applies to governors.
 However, they can be removed at any time via a vote at a full governing body meeting.

 Apart from the vote itself there is no formal process that needs to be followed when removing associate members, but the board may wish to follow the same process for removing governors to ensure their procedures are fair.
-For example, they could give the associate member the opportunity to make a statement at a meeting in their defence.

 “An associate member may be removed from office by the governing body at any time.”